jevon365/jevon365.github.io/README.md

 # Work Portfolio

 Welcome to my Git, thanks for checking me out.
-I am a student in my final year of school at the university of Oregon studying economics Information Technology and Political scince.
+I am a student in my final year of school at the University of Oregon studying Economics Information Technology and Political scince.
 This is a home page for my reposatorys and contact information.
 I will be adding more to it in time but have just started with the most relevent courses for my career.

 ## Table of Contents
 - [Contact Information](#contact-information)